 - Ending discriminatory treatment of lesbian, gay, bisexual, and transgender (LGBT) individuals and their families;

 - Sexual and reproductive freedom and women’s access to quality healthcare; and,

 - Furthering social, racial, and economic justice for all Americans.

 Who do you target or endorse?

 LPAC is smart and methodical about where and when we target elected officials and campaigns.
-We are working with a team of skilled strategists to analyze the political landscape in order to identify key state, federal, and ballot campaigns that will define elections and where LPAC will have the most significant impact.
+We analyze the political landscape in order to identify key state, federal, and ballot campaigns that will define elections and devote our resources to campaigns where LPAC will have the most significant impact.

 Is this a Democratic or Republican group?

-LPAC is bipartisan.
+LPAC is nonpartisan.
 LPAC supports candidates that stand for our values, and helps to remove from office those who do not.

 What activities does LPAC undertake?

 LPAC speaks to voters directly through mail and other forms of media, including, phones, advertising, and e-mail.
 LPAC raises money to support aggressive independent expenditures in each of our target campaigns, and in some cases support campaigns directly.